Piermaria Oddone

-Piermaria Jorge Oddone (born March 26, 1944 in Arequipa, Peru) is a Peruvian-American particle physicist.
+Piermaria Jorge Oddone (born March 26, 1944, in Arequipa, Peru) is a Peruvian-American particle physicist.

-Oddone earned his bachelor's degree in Physics at the Massachusetts Institute of Technology in 1965 and a PhD in Physics from Princeton University in 1970.
+Oddone earned his bachelor's degree in physics at the Massachusetts Institute of Technology in 1965 and a PhD in physics from Princeton University in 1970.

 From 1972, Oddone worked at the US Department of Energy’s Lawrence Berkeley National Laboratory.
-In 1987 he was appointed Director of the Physics Division at Berkeley Lab, and later became the Laboratory Deputy Director for scientific programs.
+In 1987 he was appointed director of the Physics Division at Berkeley Lab, and later became the laboratory deputy director for scientific programs.
 In 1987, he proposed the idea of using an Asymmetric B-factory to study the violation of CP symmetry in the decay of B-mesons.

-In the late seventies and early eighties, Dr. Oddone was a member of the team that developed the first Time Projection Chamber (TPC).
+In the late seventies and early eighties, Oddone was a member of the team that developed the first Time Projection Chamber (TPC).
 This technology was subsequently used for many particle and nuclear physics experiments.
 He led the TPC collaboration from 1984 to 1987.

 He was appointed director of Fermi National Accelerator Laboratory (Fermilab) and took up office on 1 July 2005.

 Oddone received the 2005 Panofsky Prize in Experimental Particle Physics for the invention of the Asymmetric B-Factory to carry out precision measurements of CP violation in B-meson decays.